C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Results

-While the results from GPAW are not basis set dependent the calculated values do depend on the resolution of the real-space grid and the size of vacuum.
-In all cases a grid-spacing of 0.18 \AA\ is used, which is a compromise between accuracy and efficiency.
-At this spacing the calculated value for the dipole-quadrupole polarizability are well converged, as shown in Figure \ref{fig:htest}.
-The discrepancy between the calculated value relative to the calculated value at 0.1 \AA\ spacing differs by less than 0.5\% for all but one component.
-The component $A_{z,xx}$ is numerically much smaller than the other components (only about 5\% compared to the next smallest component), hence it is more sensitive to the resolution.
+Convergence studies were performed for the GPAW calculations to study the effect of the resolution of the real-space grid, the perturbation strength (field or field gradient), and the size of the vacuum region on the calculated polarizability tensors, as illustrated in Figures \ref{fig:epert}-\ref{fig:timing} (and in more detail in the Supporting Information Figures.
+S2, S3, S4 and S5).
+All convergence tests were performed on a H$_2$O$_2$ molecule.
+A grid spacing of 0.18~\AA\ was found to provide a suitable compromise between accuracy and computational efficiency.
+At this spacing the calculated value for the quadrupole-quadrupole polarizability are well converged, as shown in Figure \ref{fig:timing} a.
+The discrepancy between the calculated value relative to the calculated value at 0.1 \AA\ spacing differs by less than 0.5\% for all but one component, $A_{z,xx}$.
+The $A_{z,xx}$ tensor component (Figure S3 (b) in SI) is numerically much smaller than the other components (only about 5\% compared to the next smallest component), hence it is more sensitive to the spatial resolution.
 However, it is clear that such numerically small components can be well converged by increasing the resolution.
-The components of the $\alpha$ and $C$ tenors are similarly well converged (see the SI section (4.1)).
-Similar to the grid-spacing convergence tests, we have done convergence tests for the size of the grid-space and the relative field perturbation magnitude.
-From these we have concluded that a vacuum of 7.0 \AA \:and a relative perturbation range of $10^{-2}$ to $10^{-7}$ is an optimal choice for accuracy and efficiency (see Section 4.2 and 4.3 in the SI, respectively).
+The components of the $\alpha$ tensor and other $A$ tensor components are similarly well converged (see the Section 5.1 in the SI).
+Similar to the grid-spacing convergence tests, we have done convergence tests for the vacuum spacing assigned (Figure \ref{fig:timing}b and section 5.2 in SI) and the relative field perturbation magnitude (Figure \ref{fig:epert}a and section 5.3 in SI).
+From these we have concluded that a vacuum of 7.0 \AA \:and a relative perturbation range of $10^{-2}$ to $10^{-7}$ is an optimal choice for accuracy and efficiency.